dedwar40/animal-classifier-app/README.md

 conda activate fauna_detect
 ```

-4. Install all dependecies listed in `requirements.txt`.
-This can be done with:
+4. Install all dependecies listed in `requirements.txt` using the command below.
+Before running the command, change to the directory requirement.txt is saved.
 ```bash
 pip install -r requirements.txt
 ```